wonma/My-Learning-Tracker/log.md

 ```

 ### Solved Challenge 01
-When: 5 Nov 2018
-What: Deleting filtered items(elements that have the same value).
+Deleting filtered items(elements that have the same value).
+(6 Nov 2018)
-How: Used _forEach_ instead of _.filter_
+**Solution** : Used if statement to make two criteria of sort method.
 ```JavaScript
 const sortTodos = function(todos) {
     const sortedList = todos.sort(function (todo1, todo2) {